 Ginger Kerrick Davis

 Mrs. Ginger Kerrick Davis of Webster, Texas, was appointed by Gov. Greg Abbott to the Board of Regents of the Texas Tech University System on March 6, 2019.
+She was named vice chairwoman of the board on Nov.
+17, 2022, where she was nominated and affirmed by a unanimous vote by the board.
 She currently serves as the chairwoman of the Academic, Clinical and Student Affairs Committee.
 She also is a member of the Regents’ Rules Review Committee.
 Her term expires on Jan.
 31, 2025.

 She has previously served the board as a member of the Academic, Clinical and Student Affairs Committee and as a member of the Audit Committee.

-Kerrick Davis is the vice president of corporate strategy for Barrios Technology, Ltd.
+Kerrick Davis is the chief strategy officer for Barrios Technology, Ltd.